-About Mushroom Growing Media โ Grain, Agar, Liquid Culture & Plates
+About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

-How Mushroom Growing Media Works โ Grain, Agar, Liquid Culture & Plates
+How Mushroom Growing Media Works β Plates, Grain, Bulk Substrate & LC

 Every successful mushroom grow runs on sterile nutrient substrate.
-The four commercially available forms โ grain media, agar media, liquid culture broth, and pre-poured plates โ each handle a different step in the cultivation pipeline.
+The five commercially available forms β pre-poured agar plates, agar pre-mix, grain media, bulk substrate, and liquid culture kits β each handle a different step in the cultivation pipeline.
 Knowing which to reach for is the difference between consistent fruiting and a contaminated batch.

 Shop Growing MediaWhat Is Mushroom Growing Media?